Indigenous Artists in Residence

 About the residency

-This program lasts 2 years and offers artists the opportunity to:
+This program lasts between 6 months and 2 years and offers artists the opportunity to:

 Barry Bilinsky, Indigenous Artist in Residence, 2024